rickardlindberg/rickardlindberg.me/writing/tell-dont-ask-example/index.markdown

 date: 2016-09-20
 ---

+*12 November 2016: Added sentence to introduction giving an overview of the article.*

 I recently read *The Pragmatic Programmer*, and in one of the exercises you should write a parser for a DSL that controls a drawing package.
 Here is the example from the book: